jbelmont/marcels-blog/content/post/ci-cd-book.md

 # Hands-On Continuous Integration and Delivery

-On August 2018 my book [Hands On Continuous Integration and Delivery](https://www.packtpub.com/virtualization-and-cloud/hands-continuous-integration-and-delivery) was released on Packt Publishing and the book covers many aspects of Continuous Integration and Delivery.

-In particular the book covers how to use tools such as Jenkins, Travis and Circle CI with good CI/CD practices.

-The First 4 Chapters introduce the concepts of:

-* Continuous Integration
-* Continuous Delivery
-* Automation
-* The business impact of these 3 concepts in Software Development
+There are several terms that are important when trying to learn about Continuous Integration and Continuous Delivery:

 ## Definition of Automation

 Automation is essentially any task that is completed without human interaction.
-Let us say that you manually test a UI feature, if you write a script instead than it can be said that you have automated the task.
+Let us say that you manually test a UI feature, if you write a script instead of manually test it than it can be said that you have automated the task.

 ## Definition of Continuous Integration